dabrowskif/typed-routes/README.md

 3. **Type-Only Route Definitions**

-   - Evolve the current route functions to support type-only definitions that significantly reduce or eliminate runtime overhead.
-The focus will be on enhancing the developer experience by leveraging TypeScript's advanced type system to provide:
+   - Evolve the current route functions to support type-only definitions that adds minimal runtime overhead.
      - Simple functions with typed parameters for general use.
-     - Framework-specific enhancements, such as type-safe wrappers for SvelteKit's goto function or Next.js's config hook, ensuring a seamless integration with the respective frameworks' native routing capabilities.
+     - Framework-specific enhancements, such as type-safe wrappers for SvelteKit's goto function or Next.js's config hook

 4. **SvelteKit Segments Enhancement**